alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 }
 ```

-**Note:** use "for...of" for arrays, use "for...in" for hashes -- see [this article](https://bitsofco.de/for-in-vs-for-of/) for more detail.
+**Note:** use "for...of" for arrays, use "for...in" for objectes -- see [this article](https://bitsofco.de/for-in-vs-for-of/) for more detail.

 **WARNING:** remember the `let` or you will be defining a *global variable* named `state`